SharePoint: Hide a web part for selected users

 To edit a Content Editor Web Part

-2. If you have linked to a text file, then just open that text file from the library, make your edits and then save.
+1. If the CEWP includes displayable text, the just click anywhere in the web part to open up the editor ribbon and start typing.2.
+If you have linked to a text file, then just open that text file from the library, make your edits and then save.
 No need to open the CEWP during each edit, just refresh the page to see the changes.

 Tip: You can open linked code files from within SharePoint Designer.
 Click All Files, click the "push pin" to expand the list of files, expand the library, and double-click your file.
 You will then be able to use SharePoint Designer's JavaScript, HTML and CSS editors with their color coding and auto completion features.